hiveot/hub/runtime/README-runtime.md

       pro: more accurate representation?
       con: repeat implementation with different behavior and attributes

-8. How to track the action progress itself?
+8a.
+How to track the action progress?
-   stages: received, delivered, applied, completed, aborted, rejected
+   stages: pending, delivered, completed, aborted, failed
-   * digitwin starts with received, and upgrade to delivered state when request is passed to agent; Next status is upgraded to Agent's result.
+   * digitwin starts with pending, upgrades to delivered when request is passed to agent; agent sends progress update message completed, failed, or in-progress.
-   * agent sends property value updates to digitwin (observed property) property value is used to update the digitwin action property
+   * use 'messageID' to link progress update messages with the action
-      pro: use existing observed property facility
-      pro: state is represented through properties
+   * this requires a ActionProgress message type - non standard?
+     * protocol binding detail?
+8b.
+How to track property write progress?
+   * not at the moment. consumer watches for property updates
       pro: no need for messageID
       con: exposed thing must define a property for every (unsafe) action
-   * is action progress the same as state change? => no 'progress' follows action state machine.
-      'action state' is the value describing the internal state of the Thing that is affected by the action.
-   * how to track slow actions progress? action properties indicates intermediary and final state

-9. add observe properties api to transport bindings
+9. How to integrate agents with the Hub
+   Agents publish TD/Event/Property/Action requests to the Hub digitwin 'agent' service.
+    * these are defined as 'agent operations'
+      * op:AgentUpdateProperty
+      * op:AgentPublishEvent
-  * protocol level implementation
+      * op:AgentUpdateTD
-  * how does hub register for observe properties at agent?
-    A: don't. this is implied - non standard
-    B: thing includes url in Form
-  * how to agents send events and prop changes?
+    * service actions are only authorized for agents
+        + compatible with WoT
+        + permissions can be controlled separately
+        + no magic (hidden) endpoints needed
+        + define agent operations in digitwin agent service forms
+        - agents need to know this API.
+How?
+          * concept of agents is not specified in WoT
-    * digitwin has pubevent and updateprop operations?
+          * hiveot defines digitwin agent operations
+          * supported in ExposedThing implementation

   * how do agents receive invokeaction and writeproperty requests?
-    * A: agent Thing includes this in Forms?
+    * A: The hub agent service provides a subscribe-request operation?
-      * use subprotocol for defining these ops (eg return channel msg)
-        * don't use SSE as it needs multiple connections for each Thing
-    * B: push it down connection return channel inside an envelope
-      * this is proprietary
-  * how do agents receive requests for multiple things?
-    * include a different sub-protocol form path in each TD
+      * included in agent service forms
+      * protocol binding implements the mechanism agent invokes operation and receives actions and property write requests
+      + matches the update operations workflow
+      + compatible with WoT TD
+      + agents already need to know the agent service TD for publishing stuff

 10. add sse as per spec